mdsuffian83/GA-Project-1-Matching-Game/README.md

 The game is won when all circles have been matched.

-There is a cheat mode that can be activated by clicking the "Cheat Mode" button.
+There is a Kids mode that can be activated by clicking the "Kids Mode" button.
 This will display the color of all the circles on the screen.

 ## 🏁 How to Run <a name = "How to Run"></a>